-The original source of milk for fresh mozzarella is the Italian Mediterranean buffalo breed is believed to have been introduced to Italy in Roman times or later by Barbarian invasions of Italy.
-Since these animals are herded in only a few countries, primarily Italy and Bulgaria, most mozzarella is now made from cow's milk; in fact, much of the mozzarella cheese we find in our local supermarket is made from cow's milk.
-If you are shopping for fresh traditional mozzarella, you might look for the label "mozzarella di bufala."
+The original source of milk for fresh mozzarella is the Italian Mediterranean buffalo breed, which is believed to have been introduced to Italy in Roman times or later during Barbarian invasions of Italy.
+Since these animals are herded in only a few countries, primarily Italy and Bulgaria, most mozzarella is now made from cow's milk; in fact, much of the mozzarella cheese we find in our local supermarkets is made from cow's milk.
+If you are shopping for traditional fresh mozzarella, look for the label "mozzarella di bufala."

 Sheep's milk mozzarella can be found in some areas of Italy, including Sardinia, Abruzzo, and Lazio.
 Goat's milk mozzarella is made by some small producers.

-If you buy or make fresh mozzarella, you should keep it immersed in liquid until you are ready to use it.
+If you buy or make fresh mozzarella, keep it immersed in liquid until you are ready to use it.
 Packaged mozzarella usually includes some liquid.
-Keep mozzarella refrigerated; because of the high moisture content, it does not keep as long as harder cheeses.
+Keep mozzarella refrigerated; because of its high moisture content, it does not keep as long as harder cheeses.
 Low-moisture mozzarella will keep longer.
 Once opened, the mozzarella should be eaten as soon as possible, preferably within one day.
 Because of its delicate nature, fresh mozzarella does not benefit from freezing.